 Ever wanted to get inside the mind of a master hypnotist?
 Well, here’s your chance.

-In the article that follows, master hypnotist Igor Ledochowski answers 6 common questions on conversational hypnosis.
+In the article that follows, master hypnotist Igor Ledochowski answers 6 common questions on conversational hypnosis in this conversational hypnosis Q&A.

 The questions were put to him during a Conversational Hypnosis Mastery live training seminar – and his responses are outlined below.